What is EMDR Therapy?

 Qualified EMDR Therapist

-I myself have received EMDR therapy to overcome a deep fear of spiders.
-I was able to move pass my phobia and was able to handle a tarantula after receiving the therapy.
+I myself received EMDR therapy, whilst training, to overcome a deep fear of spiders.
+I was able to move pass my phobia and was able to handle a tarantula after receiving the therapy; photos of this are on my Facebook page.

 Is EMDR the same as Hypnotherapy?